yomex96/steghub/Load_Balancer_Solution_With_Apache/Load_balancer_solution_with_Apache.md

 # Load Balancing with Apache - Challenges and Solutions Summary

-## Project Overview

-This project entailed setting up an Apache Load Balancer on an Ubuntu EC2 instance to evenly distribute traffic between two RHEL8 web servers that host the Tooling Website solution.
-Additional MySQL and NFS servers provided essential database and file-sharing support.

----

 ## Challenges and How They Were Overcome

 1. **Configuring Apache as a Load Balancer**